25 Black Models Who Broke Barriers in the Fashion World

 Winnie Harlow.
 Photo: Featureflash / Deposit Photos

-Winnie Harlow, born Chantelle Whitney Brown-Young, is a standout model and activist with Canadian-Jamaican roots.
-Diagnosed with vitiligo at age four, she first caught the public’s eye on America’s Next Top Model in 2014.
-Although she finished 6th place, her career skyrocketed, making her one of the show’s most successful alumni.
+Winnie Harlow, born Chantelle Whitney Brown-Young, is a Canadian-Jamaican model who has changed beauty standards.
+Diagnosed with vitiligo at age four, she rose to fame on America’s Next Top Model, where, despite placing sixth, she became one of the show’s most successful alumni.

-That same year, she became the face of the Spanish brand Desigual and closed the London Fashion Show for Ashish.
-Harlow has graced the pages of Vogue Italia, Glamour, and Cosmopolitan and has been featured in ad campaigns for Nike, Puma, Swarovski, Tommy Hilfiger, Fendi, and Victoria’s Secret.
+In 2014, she became the face of Desigual and closed the London Fashion Show for Ashish.
+Since then, she’s appeared in Vogue Italia, Glamour, Cosmopolitan, and ad campaigns for brands like Nike, Puma, Swarovski, Tommy Hilfiger, and Fendi.

-Beyond the runway and glossy pages, she advocates vitiligo awareness, sharing her journey on YouTube and TEDx.
-She’s also appeared in TV shows and music videos, including those by Eminem and Calvin Harris.
+Beyond modeling, Harlow advocates for vitiligo awareness, sharing her story through YouTube and TEDx, and has appeared in music videos for artists like Eminem and Calvin Harris.

 Joan Smalls